Şirvan, Siirt: History

 In order to avoid future attacks, almost all Assyrians and Armenians ostensibly converted to Islam on the suggestion of sedentary Kurds.
 The large majority of converts privately reconverted to Christianity within several years after the massacres of 1895, and only three converted villages in the district remained Muslim when visited by Monahan.
 Oppression of Christians worsened considerably in the aftermath of the massacres, thereby increasing Christian emigration; of 22 villages in the district, over half of the population left.

-Despite this, a number of crypto-Christian villages have endured into the 21st century.
+Demographics

+On the eve of the First World War, the Armenian Patriarchate of Constantinople recorded 2,853 Armenians in 19 localities of the kaza of Şirvan, with eleven churches and two schools.
+Their fate is unknown.
+According to the 1927 Turkish census, the whole population of 9,467 people was Muslim.
+However, a number of crypto-Christian villages have endured into the 21st century.
+The 1927 census records 9,272 native Kurdish speakers, 109 native Turkish speakers, and 66 native Arabic speakers.